 Agencies are a matter of personal choice, so some you will like and others you won’t.
 Even in the best children’s acting agencies in the UK, some child actors will get invited to many castings, while the majority meet casting directors once in a blue moon.
 Whether you receive a personal recommendation for an agency will depend on which family you speak to.

-However, do take note of how much money parents are asked to pay up front.
+However, do take note of how much money parents are asked to pay up front – especially if these costs aren’t clearly shown on the website.
 Whilst it is normal to pay an annual fee to be on an acting agent’s books in addition to all the other fees, it should not be excessive.
 The point of being an agent is to make money from the commission when the client receives paid work, so be wary if other sources of income are being generated instead.

 Regular Training Definitely Helps